Bhavya022/David-s-Bridal-clone/README.md

 We understand the importance of a good night's sleep and a comfortable home, that's why we are dedicated to providing you with the best products and services.

-Thank you for choosing Better Living Home.
+Thank you for choosing Bridal.com.
 We hope that our products will help you create a warm and welcoming space that you'll love.

 ### How to use this website
 Browse through our wide variety of mattresses and find the perfect fit for your needs and preferences.